top of page

 “There was so much joy being back together knitting and creating,” Debra remembers.
 “It was a frenzy getting all the work done in time though!”

 With plans for 2023’s major yarn installation already in the final phases, and locals completely hooked on their art-ivism, there’s no sign of the Stanton knitters casting off any time soon.
-“Our fan club want to see something bigger and better each time!”
-Debra says.

 When not working on their large scale installations, the group are the local branch of the Wrap With Love charity, which collects warm wraps made by local knitting groups from all over Australia.
 The items are then sent to those in need both here and overseas.